Boat Loan Calculator

 Understanding Down Payments for Boat Loans

 Most marine lenders require between 10% and 20% down on a boat loan, though requirements vary based on the boat type, age, and your creditworthiness.
-I've found through extensive testing and conversations with marine lending specialists that putting down 20% or more unlocks significantly better interest rates, often 0.5% to 1.0% lower than the rates offered with minimum down payments.
+I've found through testing and conversations with marine lending specialists that putting down 20% or more s significantly better interest rates, often 0.5% to 1.0% lower than the rates offered with minimum down payments.
 On a $85,000 boat with a 10-year loan, reducing your rate from 7.49% to 6.49% saves approximately $4,900 in total interest.

 For used boats, expect higher down payment requirements.
 Lenders view used boats as higher risk because they're already depreciated and may have hidden maintenance issues.
 A 15-25% down payment is common for used boats, and some lenders won't finance boats older than 20 years at all.
 The boat loan calculator above lets you adjust the down payment to see exactly how it affects your monthly payment and total cost.

-Interest Rates: What to Expect in 2026
+Interest Rates What to Expect in 2026

 Boat loan interest rates in 2026 generally range from 4.99% to 10.99%, depending on multiple factors.
 Credit score is the biggest determinant.
 Here's what we've found through our research: